Chapter 5 Your First SPC Charts With Base R

 181, 174)

-First we plot a simple point-and-line chart without any additional lines (Figure 5.1):
+We begin by plotting a simple point-and-line chart without any additional reference lines (Figure 5.1):

 Figure 5.1: Simple run chart